-How is HIV transmitted from mother-to-baby?
+How is HIV transmitted from mother to child during pregnancy?

 How do I know if I have HIV?